electron/electronjs.org-old/data/blog/8-week-cadence.md

 ---

-In 2019, Electron moved to a 12 week release cycle to match Chromium's 6 week release cycle.
+In 2019, Electron [moved to a 12 week release cycle](https://www.electronjs.org/blog/12-week-cadence) to match Chromium's 6 week release cycle.
 Recently, both Chrome and Microsoft announced changes that made us reconsider Electron's current release cadence:

 1. Chromium plans to [release a new milestone every **4 weeks**, starting with Chrome 94 on September 21st, 2021.](https://blog.chromium.org/2021/03/speeding-up-release-cycle.html) This release cadence also adds a new Extended Stable option every 8 weeks, which will contain all updated security fixes.

-2. The Microsoft Store will [require Chromium-based apps to be no older than within 2 major versions](https://docs.microsoft.com/en-us/windows/uwp/publish/store-policies#102-security) (for example, if the latest released major version of Chromium is 85, any browser based on Chromium must be on at least Chromium version 83 or higher).
-This rule includes Electron apps.
+2. The Microsoft Store will [require Chromium-based apps to be no older than within 2 major versions](https://docs.microsoft.com/en-us/windows/uwp/publish/store-policies#102-security).
+As an example, if the latest released major version of Chromium is 85, any browser based on Chromium must be on at least Chromium version 83 or higher. **This rule includes Electron apps.**

 **Beginning in September 2021, Electron will release a new major stable version every 8 weeks**, to match Chromium's 8 week Extended Stable releases.